MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/single-region-secure-virtual-wan-global-reach.md

 - Global Reach connections don't transit the hub firewall.
 So Global Reach traffic that goes both ways between on-premises and Azure VMware Solution doesn't get inspected.

 > [!NOTE]
-> When you use Global Reach, consider inspecting traffic within the Azure VMware Solution environment's NSX-T or an on-premises firewall.
-This approach enhances security between Global Reach sites.
+> To enhance security between Global Reach sites, consider inspecting traffic within the Azure VMware Solution environment's NSX-T or an on-premises firewall.

 The following diagram shows an example of this scenario.